DataDog/terraform-provider-datadog/website/docs/r/dashboard.html.markdown

         - `title_size`: (Optional) The size of the widget's title.
 Default is 16.
         - `title_align`: (Optional) The alignment of the widget's title.
 One of "left", "center", or "right".
         - `time`: (Optional) Nested block describing the timeframe to use when displaying the widget.
 The structure of this block is described [below](dashboard.html#nested-widget-time-blocks).
-  - `query_table_definition`: The definition for a Query Value widget.
+  - `query_table_definition`: The definition for a Query Table widget.
 Exactly one nested block is allowed with the following structure:
         - `request`: (Required) Nested block describing the request to use when displaying the widget.
 Multiple request blocks are allowed with the following structure (exactly only one of `q`, `apm_query`, `log_query` or `process_query` is required within the request block):
             - `q`: (Optional) The metric query to use in the widget
             - `apm_query`: (Optional) The APM query to use in the widget.
 The structure of this block is described [below](dashboard.html#nested-apm_query-and-log_query-blocks).